-What: I LOVE that GrowHack doesn’t make me work to figure out what they do.
+What: We love that GrowHack doesn’t make us work to figure out what they do.
 They give “valuable advice that show you how to get traffic…and revenue.”
-I’m listening.

 Why: GrowHack makes you care by using carefully chosen words: “valuable,” “revenue,” “traffic,” and “show you how.”
 These words add value to the email and entice an audience.
 They also express the competitive advantage: GrowHack will help you make money.

-Where: GrowHack doesn’t link to their website anywhere, which I find a little strange.
-However, it keeps me focused on the call-to-action and gets me to engage and respond.
+Where: GrowHack doesn’t link to their website anywhere.
+However, it keeps us focused on the call-to-action and gets us to engage and respond.

-When: GrowHack is very upfront about their email coming “about once a week."
-This sets expectations that I’m not going to get too many emails from them in my already crowded inbox.
+When: GrowHack is very upfront about their email coming “about once a week.”
+This sets expectations that we’re not going to get too many emails from them in an already crowded inbox.
 Adopting this strategy can help motivate you if you’re not sure you can meet a once-a-week deadline.

 Takeaway: Give away content

-Neil doesn’t have a welcome email.
+We know this isn’t example a welcome email example as Neil doesn’t have a welcome email.
 Instead, he sends you the last post he created.
-We DON’T SUGGEST THIS.
+We don’t suggest this.
 But in this case, it works because Neil is well known and gives away so much content in his regular newsletter.